davesuzuki-hiya/kanji-tattoo-finder/README.md

 Simply open `index.html` in any modern web browser to use the application.
 No server or installation required.

+You can also access the live version at: https://davesuzuki-hiya.github.io/kanji-tattoo-finder/

 ## License

 MIT License - Feel free to use, modify, and distribute as needed.